No one has favorited this theater yet

 The third part of the Coliseum complex was the building of a new theatre to replace the Palace Opera House.
 It was built on the opposite side of the ballroom to the old Palace Opera House and opened on 21st July 1913 as the Coliseum Theatre, with an appearance by famous music hall artiste Vesta Tilley.
 Seating was provided for 600 in the stalls, 2,000 in the pit stalls at the rear and 900 in the dress circle.
 It was demolished in 1965 and a Hilton Hotel was built on the site.

 Back to the current Palace Cinema……It opened at Easter on May 13, 1988 and occupies the former stalls area of the Palace Opera House, which after its use as a refreshment room was gutted and Screen 1 seats 319.
 A second 120 seat screen is located in part of the former large crush hall.
 The remainder of the former crush hall now serves as the foyer.

-The Palace Cinema opened at Easter 1988 and is an independent cinema.
+The Palace Cinema is an independent cinema.
 It continues today as the only full time cinema in Douglas screening first-run release films.
 Seating capacities in 2021 are Screen 1: 293-seats & Screen 2: 95-seats.